fl101/awardfares-blog/_posts/2023-07-06-awardfares-vs-cowtool.md

 If you want to experience AwardFares, you can join and try it out by creating a free account.
 [Read more here](https://awardfares.com).

+## Get started, and stay tuned

+You can [try AwardFares for free](https://awardfares.com/).
+We are rolling out new features and improvements regularly, so sign up for our newsletter to stay on top of the latest news, announcements, and pro tips!